tuhinjubcse/SarcasmGeneration-ACL2020/README.md

-  - <h1> Finally to generate sarcasm , pick an utterance from data/non-sarcastic.txt and run the following command (REVERSE) </h1>
+  - <h1> Finally to generate sarcasm , pick an utterance from data/non-sarcastic.txt and run the following command which inclueds REVERSE , RETRIEVE , RANK together </h1>

     - Run python generate_sarcasm.py $input
     - This will print the output in the console